mpmumau/Vamplistic-Vagrant-Config/README.md

 A Vagrant configuration to boot up a simplistic Debian instance, with vanilla Apache, PHP and MariaDB pre-installed and pre-configured.

-Packages which may be installed additionally include XDebug, for debugging PHP code locally, Node.js for running build scripts and MailCatcher, for debugging email transmission locally.
+Packages which may be installed additionally include XDebug for debugging PHP code locally, Node.js for running build scripts and MailCatcher for debugging email transmission locally.

 ## Configuration